h-v-smacker/canned_food/README.md

 the items, so that you'd need more less nutricious items to fill a mason jar.

-The default 4 recipes do not require sugar, even though 3 of those are jams and probably would taste horribly IRL without sugar:
+The default 4 recipes do not require sugar, even though 3 of those are jams and probably would taste horribly IRL without sugar.
+With 5.0, an extra recipe was added for "wild" blueberry (the berries that reappear on cubic bushes), making it 5 default recipes in total:
 * Apple jam
 * Canned brown mushrooms
 * Rose petal jam
 * Dandelion jam
+* Wild blueberry jam

 This is to guarantee that they will always be available in vanilla game.
 As you can notice, canning also turns two othwerise inedible objects (in game - such jams do exist IRL) into food.